astropi-b/astropi-b.github.io/sdc3.md

 permalink: /research/sdc3/
 ---

-Aim to infer the reionization properties of the universe from the power spectra of the hydrogen-21cm signal from the Epoch of Reionization corresponding to different redshift ranges.
+<span style="font-family: 'Andale Mono', monospace;"> Aim to infer the reionization properties of the universe from the power spectra of the hydrogen-21cm signal from the Epoch of Reionization corresponding to different redshift ranges.  </span>

 <table style="width: 100%;">